 Here, the denaturation step is not required.
 The PCR reaction starts with the primer annealing.
 At the first stage the primer annealed to the template RNA, once it annealed, the reaction is placed for cooling at 4°C for proper binding.
 New strand synthesis initiates in stage two or second step, afterward, that is followed by the enzyme deactivation in step three.

 Note: The length of the primers, composition of primers, the types of enzyme used in the reaction and the length of the amplicon decides reaction temperature in each step.

 First-strand and second-strand cDNA synthesis:

 Synthesis of cDNA is a crucial step in the entire RT-PCR protocol.
 The cDNA synthesis is completed into a two-step, first-strand cDNA synthesis and second-strand DNA synthesis.

-In the beginning, the reverse transcriptase enzyme synthesised the cDNA from the single-stranded RNA, is called first-strand cDNA synthesis.
+In the beginning, the reverse transcriptase enzyme synthesised the cDNA from the single-stranded RNA and is called first-strand cDNA synthesis.
 See step 1 in the figure below.

 The reverse transcriptase enzyme does have the RNase activity that cleaves the RNA from the RNA-cDNA hybrid into smaller fragments.
 Use E.coli RNase H separately into the reaction to separate the hybrid.
 Remember, do not use a higher concentration of RNase H because it cleaves the longer RNA template prematurely.